 Vices for woodworking, metalworking, and machine work are often constructed of two materials.
 A vice’s jaws, main body, and slide are usually made of high-quality iron, while the jaw surfaces, handle, and screw are usually made of steel.

-It is known as a heavy-duty bench vice, such as an engineer’s vice, is required to endure heavy work applications and regular usage, the main body and slide are normally made from grey or ductile iron.
+It is known as a heavy-duty bench vice uses, such as an engineer’s vice, is required to endure heavy work applications and regular usage, the main body and slide are normally made from grey or ductile iron.
 Depending on the model and manufacturer, several types of iron are utilized.

 Both forms of iron have their own set of benefits.
 Ductile iron is frequently thought of as an upgrade to grey iron because it may be enhanced with additional components.
 Despite this, ductile iron has not been able to completely replace grey iron, which still has many advantages and is frequently used in the production of many tools.